Stability versions of Erd\H{o}s-Ko-Rado type theorems, via isoperimetry

 \begin{theorem}[Frankl] For any $k,s \in \mathbb{N}$ with $k \geq 4$, there exists $n_1 = n_1(k,s) \in \mathbb{N}$ such that the following holds.
 Let $n \in \mathbb{N}$ with $n \geq n_1$, and let $\F \subset [n]^{(k)}$ with $m(\F)=s$ and $m(\F_{\{i\}}^{\emptyset}) = s$ for all $i \in [n]$.
 Then $|\F| \leq |\mathcal{E}(n,k,s)|$, with equality if and only if $\F$ is isomorphic to $\mathcal{E}(n,k,s)$. \end{theorem} He has also proved a similar result for $k=3$ (unpublished; see \cite{Frankl13}).

 Kostochka and Mubayi \cite{KM16} have recently proved another stability result for the Erd\H{o}s matching conjecture (Theorem 10 in \cite{KM16}), together with several more stability results for Erd\H{o}s-Ko-Rado type problems.
-Their proofs rely on Frankl's delta-system method, and their results therefore only apply for $n \geq n_1(k,s)$, where $n_1(k,s)$ is at least exponential in $k$ (for each $s \in \mathbb{N}$).
+Their proofs rely on the Deza-Erd\H{o}s-Frankl delta-system method~\cite{DEF}, and their results therefore only apply for $n \geq n_1(k,s)$, where $n_1(k,s)$ is at least exponential in $k$ (for each $s \in \mathbb{N}$).
 In this range, their results do not imply ours and are not implied by ours.

 To the best of our knowledge, Theorem \ref{Thm:k-uniform-matching} is the first stability result for the Erd\H{o}s matching conjecture which applies when $k = \Theta(n)$ (indeed, whenever $k/n$ is bounded away from $\tfrac{1}{2s+1}$).